GreenJellyBeans/FTC12598/processing/simple_robot_simulator/README.md

 and press the `Install` button.

-## Running the Robot Simulator and Binding Gampads
+## Running the Robot Simulator and Binding Gamepads

 To run the robot simulator, just click on `simple_robot_simuator.pde` and then click on the play icon.
 The first time it is run, the program will take a while before rendering the field, because it is